See more article icon.

 • Zipper: TIZIP® waterproof center front zipper

-• Gravel Guards: Patented neoprene to cinch over wading boots
+• Gravel guards: Patented neoprene to cinch over wading boots

 • Warranty information: Simms wader warranty